SemaPop: Semantic-Persona Conditioned and Controllable Population Synthesis: Problem Definition

-In our case, the population synthesis task is to learn a generator $F(\epsilon, \pi)$ that models an implicit joint distribution $\hat{P}(X)$, where $\epsilon$ denotes random noise typically sampled from a standard Gaussian distribution $\mathcal{N}(\mathbf{0}, \mathbf{I})$.
-The objective of $F(\epsilon, \pi)$ is to approximate the true population-level joint distribution $P(X)$ by learning from a limited individual-level survey dataset of size $n \ll N$.
+In our setting, the semantic-conditioned population synthesis task is to learn a generator $G_\theta(z, \boldsymbol{e})$ that models an implicit joint distribution $\hat{P}(X)$, where $z$ denotes random noise typically sampled from a standard Gaussian distribution $\mathcal{N}(0, I)$.
+The objective of $G_\theta(z, \boldsymbol{e})$ is to approximate the true population-level joint distribution $P(X)$ from a limited individual-level survey dataset of size $n \ll N$, while allowing the synthesized agents to be steered by semantic control signals.